lazkoiou/AppiumMobileAutomationProject/README.md

 </ol>

 <h3>Create a Virtual Device</h3>
-A Virtual Device can be created from Android Studio You need to have started an Appium Server up and running before Step #4
+A Virtual Device can be created from Android Studio.
+You need to have started an Appium Server up and running before Step #4
 <ol>
    <li>Go to the "Device Manager" button at the right side of Android Studio, download and create a device</li>
    <li>Go to the "SDK Manager" button at the right side of Android Studio and check that an SDK is installed (or install one)</li>